Pirates vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- The Pirates have played as the underdog in five of their past 10 games and have gone 3-2 in those contests.
+- In six games as the underdog over the last 10 matchups, the Pirates have posted a mark of 3-3.

-- In their previous 10 matchups with a total posted by oddsmakers, the Pirates and their opponents are 5-5-0 when it comes to hitting the over.
+- In their last 10 matchups with a total posted by oddsmakers, the Pirates and their opponents are 6-4-0 when it comes to hitting the over.

 Pirates Betting Records & Stats

-- The Pirates have been victorious in 12, or 57.1%, of the 21 contests they have been chosen as underdogs in this season.
+- The Pirates have been underdogs in 22 games this season and have come away with the win 12 times (54.5%) in those contests.

-- Pittsburgh has played as an underdog of +170 or more once this season and won that game.
+- Pittsburgh has played as an underdog of +155 or more twice this season and split those games.

-- Games involving Pittsburgh have gone over the total set by bookmakers in 15 of 30 chances this season.
+- Pittsburgh's games have gone over the total in 16 of its 31 chances.

 - The Pirates have played just one game with a spread this season and covered in that contest.